AncientiCe/rshell/README.md

 ```sh
 rshell <pod_name>
 ```
-- Prompts for AWS profile selection (if multiple exist).
+- Prompts for AWS profile selection.
-- Finds pods that contain `<pod_name>` in their name.
+- Prompts for Kubernetes context selection.
-- Prompts for selection if multiple pods exist.
+- Automatically finds and connects to the first pod containing `<pod_name>`.
-- Enters the selected pod's shell.
+- Directly opens a shell in the selected pod.

 ## Uninstallation
 To remove `rshell`, run: